France sends jets to Poland, the UK ramps up sanctions in a signal to Russia not to escalate

-WARSAW, Poland (AP) — France said Friday it’s deploying fighter jets to Poland and the UK announced fresh sanctions targeting Russia’s oil revenues and war machine as Europe’s first, measured steps to Russia’s drone incursion into Poland aimed to send a signal to Moscow that any further aggression won’t go unchecked.
+WARSAW, Poland (AP) — France said it's deploying fighter jets to Poland and Britain announced fresh sanctions on Russia’s oil revenues and war machine Friday as European countries took steps to deter Moscow’s aggression after an incursion by Russian drones into Polish territory.

-France's Defense Ministry said the Rafales will carry out patrol missions alongside other NATO aircraft and will be accompanied by personnel on the ground.
-There will also be equipment and munitions.
+Multiple Russian drones crossed into Poland on Wednesday, prompting NATO to send fighter jets to shoot them down and underlining long-held concerns about Russia’s three-year war in neighboring Ukraine expanding.

+Russia said it did not target Poland and Moscow ally Belarus said were drones went astray because they were jammed, but European leaders have expressed certainty that the incursions were a deliberate provocation by Russia.

-Britain's new sanctions include bans on 70 vessels that the U.K. says is part of Russia’s “shadow fleet” that transports Russian oil in defiance of sanctions already in place.
-Some 30 individuals and companies — including Chinese and Turkey-based firms — have also been sanctioned for their part in supplying Russia with electronics, chemicals, explosives and other weapons components.
+The new sanctions announced by Britain on Friday included bans on 70 vessels that the U.K. says are part of Russia’s “shadow fleet” that transports Russian oil in defiance of sanctions already in place.
+Some 30 individuals and companies — including Chinese and Turkey-based firms — also were sanctioned for their part in supplying Russia with electronics, chemicals, explosives and other weapons components.

-The new sanctions came as British Foreign Secretary Yvette Cooper made her first trip to Kyiv Friday after her appointment a week ago following Starmer’s Cabinet shake-up.
+The new British sanctions came as British Foreign Secretary Yvette Cooper made her first trip to Kyiv on Friday after her appointment a week ago following a Cabinet shake-up by Starmer.

-Cooper said her visit is a demonstration of solidarity with Ukraine which faces a tenfold missile and drone Russian assault from a year ago.
+Cooper said her visit is a demonstration of solidarity with Ukraine, which she said has seen a massive increase in Russian drone attacks in recent months.
+In July, there was a tenfold increase over the same month last year, she said.

 “International action to increase economic pressure on Russia and to cut off critical cash flows which he desperately needs to pay for this illegal war is vital.”